Graduate Student Writing Groups

-KU Writing Center staff help the group identify needs and organize agendas, as well as provide resources as needed.
+KU Writing Center staff help the group identify needs, organize agendas, choose a group structure, and provide resources as needed.
 Group members provide each other with interdisciplinary writing feedback and peer support for setting goals, solving problems, and working efficiently and effectively as writer-researchers.

-We offer a variety of writing group options, free of charge, for KU graduate students and recent KU alum who have completed Masters and PhD programs.
+We offer a variety of writing group options, free of charge, for KU graduate students, KU staff members, and recent KU alum who have completed Masters and PhD programs.

-Thesis/Dissertation Writers' Groups are traditional writers' groups that allow students to meet at scheduled times to share their work.
+Face-to-face writing groups are traditional groups that allow students to meet at scheduled times to share their work.
 Members offer feedback and peer support for setting goals, solving problems, and working efficiently as writer-researchers.
 Each group is unique, choosing its own structure and method for sharing work and feedback.

-Online Writers' Groups are similar to traditional writers' groups, but they are conducted online.
+Online writing groups are similar to traditional writing groups, but they are conducted online via videoconference (Google + Hangouts).
 This option is good for writers in remote areas or those who are unable to meet for regular face-to-face meetings.
 Each group is unique, choosing its own structure and method for sharing work and feedback.